Change the look of bars, wedges, and more in Numbers on Mac

 In the Inner Radius section of the sidebar, drag the slider or type a specific value.

-Add or change data symbols in line and scatter charts
+Add or change data symbols in line, scatter, and radar charts

-You can change the symbols used to represent data in scatter charts.
+You can change the symbols used to represent data in line, scatter, and radar charts.

 Click the chart to select it.